- Develop your plan

 - Wait for Final Dividends, Income and Expenses

-If you have stocks that you are selling or have transferred that pay dividends, wait until all the dividends are received and recorded in your club records.
+If you have stocks that you are selling that pay dividends, wait until all the dividends are received and recorded in your club records.
 This can take a couple of months.
+If you will be transferring stocks, make sure you have accounted correctly for all dividends that the club will still be receiving, even after the transfers have been made.

 To determine when you may have dividends coming in, look up your stocks on www.dividendinvestor.com If you owned a stock on the ex-dividend date, you will be receiving another dividend from it.
 You cannot close down your club completely until all your dividends are received.